mpaulgreen/AI_Dev_blog/red-hat-ai-blog-post.md

 3. **GPU Support**: Ensure your container has GPU support compiled in llama.cpp for optimal performance.

+4. **Model Format Trade-offs**:
+   - **GGUF format** is excellent for inference-only deployments, edge computing, and scenarios where resource efficiency is critical.
+However, it requires custom containers and doesn't integrate with standard Kubernetes model serving APIs like KServe InferenceService.
+   - **HuggingFace format** offers better operational integration with enterprise MLOps platforms, native support for KServe InferenceService APIs (enabling features like automatic scaling, canary deployments, and A/B testing), and compatibility with a wider ecosystem of tools.
+Consider keeping your model in HuggingFace format if you need these enterprise features and have sufficient GPU resources.

-This setup provides a production-ready deployment of your custom telecom AI assistant on OpenShift AI, with proper monitoring, scaling, and Red Hat security standards.
+This setup provides a foundational deployment of your custom telecom AI assistant on OpenShift AI with basic monitoring and scaling capabilities.
+For production use, you should additionally implement:
+- Authentication and authorization for API endpoints
+- Network policies and security constraints
+- Comprehensive logging and distributed tracing
+- Model versioning and rollback strategies
+- Rate limiting and circuit breakers
+- Backup and disaster recovery procedures

 Red Hat's InstructLab and RHEL AI provide a powerful foundation for developing and deploying custom AI applications.
 Through this guide, we've demonstrated how to: